-Hurricane Mills, Tennessee: Loretta Lynn's Home and MuseumTour Loretta Lynn's home and recording studio -- similar in spirit to Graceland, but a lot less crowded.
+Hurricane Mills, Tennessee: Loretta Lynn's Home and MuseumTour Loretta Lynn's home, recording studio, and replica coal mine.
+Similar in spirit to Graceland, but a lot less crowded.

 Loretta Lynn's Ranch